seanboyy/SmartCart/README.md

 This can be slightly confusing, so here is a full explanation.
 With SmartCart, you can affix a label to a cart that tells it where it should end up.
 For example, when a cart passes over $END:Oz or $TAG:Oz, from then on the cart knows it is headed to Oz.
 Any time it encounters a control sign, it checks the sign for directions (in the format of Endpoint/Tag:Direction, where Endpoint/Tag would be "Oz" and Direction would be "N", "S", "E", or "W".
 If the cart encounters a sign with directions, it attempts to move in that direction.
 These directions are only useful under intersections.
 Wool is not required for Endpoints to function, and will be ignored if valid directions (or $DEF) are encountered.
 Regardless, is recommended to use intersection wool as a fallback unless you use $DEF, in case someone hops on the track in the middle and misses the initial endpoint assignment.

+## Trains

+#### Spawning

+Apply a redstone signal to a gray wool block.
+If there is a sign nearby with $AMT:# on it, that many carts will try to spawn.
+If there is no such sign, it will only spawn one cart.

+Carts will try to spawn in a certain direction depending on what track is nearby, as well as what track they are on.
+The following is an enumeration of expectations based upon the [shape](https://minecraft.gamepedia.com/Rail#Block_states) of the track

+- North-South: will try south first, then north
+- East-West: will try west first, then east
+- North-East: will try east first, then north
+- North-West: will try west first, then north
+- South-East: will try south first, then east
+- South-West: will try south first, then west
+- Ascending north: same as North-South
+- Ascending south: same as North-South
+- Ascending east: same as East-West
+- Ascending west: same as East-West

+#### Behaviour

+All carts in a train move together.
+All actions that affect one cart affect all carts.

 ## Requirements
 This plugin is built against the [Spigot](http://www.spigotmc.org) Minecraft server.
 Your mileage may vary with other servers.